bodowd/tmpdb/README.md

 rather than just store data in memory.
 Currently, it does not support features that a more long term storage would need, like merging and compaction of database files, since tmpdb is not intended for long term storage, it's just a temporary cache.
+It also only supports a couple functions from the bitcask API.

 The motivation behind it was to use this as a cache in memory-constrained environments, namely in an AWS Lambda function.